Here is a great pounding at the doors,—But it is not I, but the voice of my Beloved, that knocketh, saying, Open to me, and let me come In.

 Conclusion: The real congregation and the real communion

-I knew of the Ranters before writing this essay and had read Ranter pamphlets.53 I already had the impression that they thought like Blake generally, and reading A Justification of the Mad Crew has cemented this view.
+I knew of the Ranters before writing this essay and had read Ranter pamphlets.53 I had the impression that they thought like Blake generally.
+Reading A Justification of the Mad Crew has cemented this view.
 In the architecture of their thought, from its monotheistic foundation through to the antinomian, levelling, libertarian and pantheist conclusions they drew from it, Blake and our anonymous Ranter author share many affinities.
-But there are differences too, especially with the greater emphasis placed on ‘common ownership’ by the Ranters.
-Reading through a single pamphlet in this way to make such connections and distinctions is not a rigorous or conclusive approach, but it has been enough to convince me that, despite the differences, Blake and the Ranters spoke from much the same place.
+There are differences too, especially with the greater emphasis placed on ‘common ownership’ by the Ranters.
+Reading through a single pamphlet to make such connections and distinctions is not a rigorous approach, but it is enough to convince me that, despite the differences, Blake and the Ranters spoke from much the same place.

 - E P Thompson, Witness Against the Beast: William Blake and the Moral Law, New York: New Press, 1993, p xi.

 - T S Eliot, Selected Essays, NY: Harcourt, Brace and World, 1960, p.
 279.